rackerlabs/support-how-to/content/how-to/office-365/set-up-your-microsoft-365-exchange-online-mailbox-in-apple-mail-for-macos.md

 **Note:** If you are unsure whether your license includes Exchange Online, contact your administrator.

-### Configure your Microsoft 365 mailbox within Apple Mail for Mac OS
+### Configure your Microsoft 365 mailbox within Apple Mail for macOS

 Use the following steps to configure your Microsoft 365 Exchange Online mailbox in the Apple Mail&reg; desktop client: